Written byPatrick Howell O'Neill

 “Users are encouraged to install updates to affected products and hosts as they are available,” CERT warned.

-The advise is normal: Patch.
+The advice is normal: Patch.
 But the actual patches will take time to reach the vast number of devices impacted by the weakness, leaving some number of users vulnerable to attack until (and if) a fix reaches them.

 “Notably, our attack is exceptionally devastating against Android 6.0,” Vanhoef explained.
 “It forces the client into using a predictable all-zero encryption key.”